merzann/MemoVocabs/README.md

 - The photo used as background image belong to me, all rights reservered
 - The logo was create by me using MS Powerpoint, all rights reserved

+  ## Music
+  Ukulele Island by AudioCoffee is licensed under a Attribution-NonCommercial-NoDerivatives 4.0 International License.

+  Butterfly by Kate Kody is licensed under a Attribution 4.0 International License.

 ### Special Thanks

 - Katja Ehrsam for testing the code and the page thoroughly and helping me identify bugs I had missed or not thought of